Own-Data-Privateer/hoardy-web/README.md

 - generating local offline static website mirrors with `hoardy-web mirror` sub-command, similar to `wget -mpk` (`wget --mirror --page-requisites --convert-links`);

-  except `hoardy-web mirror` has a ton of cool options `wget` does not (e.g. it can `scrub` generated pages in various ways, de-duplicate the files it generates, including between different websites and different generated mirrors, etc), and should you discover you dislike the generated result for some reason, you can change some or all of those options and re-generate the mirror **without re-downloading anything**;
+  except `hoardy-web mirror` has a ton of cool options `wget` does not (e.g., it can `scrub` generated pages in various ways, de-duplicate the files it generates, including between different websites and different generated mirrors, etc), and should you discover you dislike the generated result for some reason, you can change some or all of those options and re-generate the mirror **without re-downloading anything**;

 - using one of the [ready-made scripts](./tool/script/); or